FAQs Assemble your documents

 - the application form that you create in the uni-assist online portal.

 - educational certificates such as secondary school leaving certificates and proofs of already completed university courses including an overview of subjects and grades.
 Depending on your country of origin and your desired course of study, other documents may be necessary, such as proof of having passed a university entrance exam.

 - recognised language certificates showing German language proficiency for your desired course.
 Language certificates may be necessary for other foreign languages.
 For international courses of study, English language certificates are sometimes sufficient.

 Additional application documents may be required.
 These could include, for example, special application forms, your CV, internship certificates or letters of motivation and letters of recommendation.
 But that depends on your desired course of study.

-All other documents: You need to submit each document only once, even if you wish to apply to multiple universities or multiple courses of study.
+You need to send each document only once, even if you wish to apply to multiple universities or multiple courses of study.
 These documents must meet the requirements in form and content for all universities.
 The requirements for application documents may vary between universities and courses of study.

 During processing, your documents will be stamped and may be cut.
 After the safekeeping period ends, we destroy the documents. uni-assist does not return any documents.